iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Simplification of CloudStorageService setup in iModelHost

-`IModelHostConfiguration.tileCacheCredentials` is changed to `IModelHostConfiguration.tileCacheAzureCredentials` and used for setting Azure cloud storage for tile cache.
+`IModelHostConfiguration.tileCacheCredentials` is changed to [IModelHostConfiguration.tileCacheAzureCredentials]($backend) and used for setting Azure cloud storage for tile cache.
-`IModelHost.tileCacheService` is moved to `IModelHostConfiguration.tileCacheService` and is used to supply a different implementation for any service provider by setting this property with a custom `CloudStorageService`.
+`IModelHost.tileCacheService` is moved to [IModelHostConfiguration.tileCacheService]($backend) and is used to supply a different implementation for any service provider by setting this property with a custom [CloudStorageService]($backend).
 If both `tileCacheAzureCredentials` and `tileCacheService` omitted - local cache will be used, if both set - error will be thrown.

-To use Azure cloud storage for tile cache set `IModelHostConfiguration.tileCacheAzureCredentials` property:
+To use Azure cloud storage for tile cache set [IModelHostConfiguration.tileCacheAzureCredentials]($backend) property:

 ```ts
   const config = new IModelHostConfiguration();